Ravello, Italy Guide

 Day Trips

-Approximately 20-30 minutes by bus or car from Ravello.
-Step back in time with a visit to Pompeii, the ancient Roman city frozen in time by the eruption of Mount Vesuvius in 79 AD.
-Explore the remarkably preserved ruins of houses, shops, and public buildings, and gain a fascinating insight into Roman life.
-This UNESCO World Heritage site is a truly unforgettable experience.
+Approximately 1 hour 30 minutes by car or 2 hours by train (from nearby station).
+Step back in time at Pompeii, the ancient Roman city frozen in time by the eruption of Mount Vesuvius in 79 AD.
+Explore the remarkably preserved ruins of houses, shops, temples, and public buildings, offering a fascinating glimpse into daily life in the Roman Empire.
+It's a truly unforgettable and educational experience.

-Approximately 1 hour 45 minutes - 2 hours 15 minutes by car or train (from Salerno) from Ravello.
+Approximately 1 hour 15 minutes by bus or car (requires a transfer).
 Naples

 Travel Time